 The most popular federal grant is the Pell Grant.
-Students determine whether they are eligible and how much they may be eligible for by first filling out a FAFSA.
-A student’s EFC is compared to their Cost of Attendance (COA).
-Students whose families have a total income of up to $50,000 may be eligible for the need-based funding, though most Pell grant money goes to students with a total family income below $20,000.
-These grants go primarily to undergraduates, although some students receive Pell funding to help pay for their first professional degrees.
-The grants are dependent on federal funding.
-The maximum Pell grant for the 2013-2014 school year is $5,635.
-The amount of total funding available to colleges is determined by government funding, and most students receive less than the maximum.
+Eligibility for the Pell Grant is determined after completing your FAFSA.
+Your EFC is then compared to their Cost of Attendance (COA).
+Students whose family income is approximately $50,000 may be eligible for the need-based funding, however most Pell Grant money is awarded students whose family income is below $20,000.
+Pell Grants are awarded primarily to undergraduates, although first time professional students can receive Pell funding.
+The maximum Pell grant for the 2015-2016 school year is $5,775, however eligible students often receive less than the maximum amount.

-Most states offer grants to students based on specific criteria, such as whether the student is a minority or planning to pursue a particular high need field.
-The Illinois Future Teacher Corps (IFTC) Program, for example, is available to juniors and above who want to be teachers in Illinois, especially in districts with high teacher turnover rates.
-Qualified applicants of this grant may receive between $5,000 and $10,000.
-Texas students who have been in the foster care system and are between 16-23 years old may be eligible for the Education and Training Vouchers for Youths Aging Out of Foster Care program if they attend Texas colleges.
-Contact state-based educational organizations, local higher education assistance foundations, your high school and your intended college for up-to-date state-based grant opportunities.
-Many scholarships are also grouped by state, and easily found through via scholarship search.
+State sponsored grants are awarded based on criteria such as minority demographics or interest in a high-demand fields.
+For example, Texas students who have been in the foster care system between the ages of 16-23 may be eligible for the Education and Training Vouchers for Youths Aging out of Foster Care program, if they attend a Texas college.
+Contact state-based educational organizations, local higher education assistance foundations, your high school, or your intended college for updated state-based grant opportunities.
+Find scholarships by state easily by conducting a scholarship search.

-Most colleges will have a pool of funding available to assist low-income students in attending their school.
-The first step in applying for these grants is usually filling out a FAFSA to determine the student’s need.
-Grants may also be awarded based on merit, field of study or other characteristics specific to the student.
-Athletic grants may supplement sports scholarships at schools to draw the most talented athletes to a college, and will usually require a minimum GPA in addition to a high level of talent in a given sport.
-As funding is usually supported by endowments, funding levels for college-based grants may change from year to year.
-Contact your intended college or start with a college search to find out more information about college-based grants.
+Most colleges will have funding available to assist low-income students.
+The first step in applying for these grants is filling out a FAFSA to determine financial need.
+Grants can also be awarded based on merit, field of study, or student-specific criteria.
+Athletic grants supplement sports scholarships to draw the most talented athletes to a college, and require both a minimum GPA and high-level sports talent.
+Funding is usually supported by endowments so funding levels for college-based grants vary year to year.
+Contact your intended college or start with a college search to find out more about college-based grants.

-As with scholarships, grants exist for nearly every characteristic you can think of.
-Whether you come from a military family or a low-income family, play the tuba or have survived cancer, chances are there is a grant you’re eligible for.
-Make a list of what makes you special, and investigate the major organizations, local groups and private corporations that may have funding set aside for education.
+Like scholarships, there are grants available for a multitude of criteria.
+Whether you come from a military family, low-income family, play the tuba, or survived cancer, there is a grant tailored to your specific situation.
+Make a list of your unique attributes, interests, and skills, and investigate the major organizations, local groups, and private corporations that fund higher education with respects to specific criteria.

-As scholarships come in all wacky shapes and sizes, so do grants.
-The good thing about having a unique hobby like rocketry or writing haikus is that the awards for those talents may be less competitive than for needs-based or the big minority grants.
-Think about what makes you stand out, and look beyond the resume when seeking out grants you may be eligible for.
-Also consider contacting local organizations if the field of study you’re pursuing in college is a unique one.
-You may be eligible for funding not advertised by your intended college.
+As scholarships come in all shapes and sizes, so do grants.
+Grants for unique hobbies such as rocketry or writing haikus are less competitive than needs and minority-based grants.
+Consider what makes you unique and search beyond the resume when seeking grants.
+Contact local organizations in your unique field of interest because you may be eligible for more funding than advertised by your intended college.